-As causal factors, the textbooks noted prenatal complications, birth complications, neuro-infections, ^{18:94} hashish, ^{17:308} traumatic life events, ^{16:207,16:232,17:329} acute stress, ^{16:232} lithium poisoning, malignant neuroleptic syndrome, serotonin syndrome, ^{16:78} and abstinences after alcohol, benzodiazepines and gamma-hydroxybutyric acid (fantasy, a drug of abuse). ^{16:78}
+As causal factors, the textbooks noted prenatal complications, birth complications, neuroinfections,18:94 hashish,17:308 traumatic life events,16:207,16:232,17:329 acute stress,16:232 lithium poisoning, malignant neuroleptic syndrome, serotonin syndrome,16:78 and abstinences after alcohol, benzodiazepines and gamma-hydroxybutyric acid (fantasy, a drug of abuse).16:78

 What is more interesting is what the psychiatrists did not mention.
-Psychosis pills can cause psychosis, known as supersensitivity psychosis or oppositional tolerance. ^{4:45,31} The drugs decrease dopamine levels, and the number of dopamine receptors goes up to compensate for this.
+Psychosis pills can cause psychosis, known as supersensitivity psychosis or oppositional tolerance.4:45,31 The drugs decrease dopamine levels, and the number of dopamine receptors goes up to compensate for this.
 If the drugs are suddenly stopped, which patients often do because they tolerate them poorly, the response can be a psychosis.
 A psychosis can even develop during continued treatment because of this and may not respond to increased dosages.
-32 Depression pills 33 and ADHD pills 34 can also cause psychosis (severe mania is a psychosis) but this was not mentioned either in the texbooks.
+Depression pills and ADHD pills can also cause psychosis (severe mania is a psychosis) but this was not mentioned either in the texbooks.

 Traumas play a major role for the development of psychosis, but the textbooks generally ignored this.
-A typical example is a textbook that claimed 80% hereditability of schizophrenia while there was no numerical estimate for the role of traumas. ^{19:225} Only one textbook offered a risk estimate, which was a 4 times higher risk if the patient had suffered from physical or psychological abuse. ^{16:207}
+A typical example is a textbook that claimed 80% hereditability of schizophrenia while there was no numerical estimate for the role of traumas.19:225 Only one textbook offered a risk estimate, which was a 4 times higher risk if the patient had suffered from physical or psychological abuse.16:207

 The science is clear.
 A paper that analysed the 41 most rigorous studies found that people who had suffered childhood adversity were 2.8 times more likely to develop psychosis than those who had not (P < 0.001).
 The P-value is the probability of getting such a result, or an even larger number than 2.8, if there is no relationship, which in this case is less than one in a thousand.
 Nine of the ten studies that tested for a dose-response relationship found it.
-The studies are such as the studies of the studies that tested for a dose-response relationship found it.

-Another study found that people who had experienced three types of trauma (e.g. sexual abuse, physical abuse and bullying) were 18 times more likely to become psychotic than non-abused people, and if they had experienced five types of trauma, they were 193 times more likely to become psychotic (95% confidence interval 51 to 736 times, which means that we are 95% confident that the true risk lies within this interval).36
+Another study found that people who had experienced three types of trauma (e.g. sexual abuse, physical abuse and bullying) were 18 times more likely to become psychotic than non-abused people, and if they had experienced five types of trauma, they were 193 times more likely to become psychotic (95% confidence interval 51 to 736 times, which means that we are 95% confident that the true risk lies within this interval).

 Such data are very convincing unless you are a psychiatrist.
-A survey of 2813 UK psychiatrists showed that for every psychiatrist who thinks schizophrenia is caused primarily by social factors there are 115 who think it is caused primarily by biological factors.37 Accordingly, one textbook noted that schizophrenia (and autism and ADHD) are neurodevelopmental disorders, characterised primarily by biological risk factors, and not primarily by psychosocial risk factors and stressful events in childhood.^{19:51}
+A survey of 2813 UK psychiatrists showed that for every psychiatrist who thinks schizophrenia is caused primarily by social factors there are 115 who think it is caused primarily by biological factors.
+Accordingly, one textbook noted that schizophrenia (and autism and ADHD) are neurodevelopmental disorders, characterised primarily by biological risk factors, and not primarily by psychosocial risk factors and stressful events in childhood.19:51

-One textbook noted that the intelligence quotient (IQ) of patients with schizophrenia was about one standard deviation below normal, on average, and it attributed this to brain defects caused by the disease as well as sequelae in the form of impaired social contact and disturbed educational course.
-18:84
+One textbook noted that the intelligence quotient (IQ) of patients with schizophrenia was about one standard deviation below normal, on average, and it attributed this to brain defects caused by the disease as well as sequelae in the form of impaired social contact and disturbed educational course.18:84